 We have already discussed how a court will view family violence in terms of awarding either joint managing conservatorship or sole managing conservatorship designations to you and your spouse.
 There are still other factors that a court will consider, however, when making custody determinations in your divorce case.
 In no particular order these include:

--your and your spouse’s ability to set aside your own well being and do what is best for your child.
-Attorneys often times will speak about themselves as a fiduciary- someone who is in a position where their interests need to take a back seat to that of their client in all aspects of representing that client.
+-your and your spouse’s ability to set aside your well-being and do what is best for your child.
+Attorneys oftentimes will speak about themselves as a fiduciary- someone who is in a position where their interests need to take a back seat to that of their client in all aspects of representing that client.
 The same goes for the parent-child relationship but on a much bigger and more far-reaching scale.
 Are you able to put your child’s interests ahead of your own in all things?
 Most parents can and this is a difficult factor for courts to evaluate when a judge has two parents who are willing and able to do so

 -what situation benefits your child the most from a psychological and physical perspective?
 I like to think of this as asking what situation will lead your child to thrive more fully.
-A court is looking at the emotional and physical well being of your child as perhaps the most important aspect of its entire evaluation on custody.
-In what environment is your child likely to do better in- yours or your spouse's.
+A court is looking at the emotional and physical well-being of your child as perhaps the most important aspect of its entire evaluation of custody.
+In what environment is your child likely to do better in your or your spouse's.
 If it is so one-sided that a judge believes that you or your spouse are likely to harm your child's development in some way it could be a sole managing conservatorship is implemented

 -will you be able to encourage the growth and development of your ex-spouse’s relationship with your child?
 This is an important consideration.
 It is easy to be petty after a long, hard divorce.
 You likely don’t want to think about your ex-spouse any more than you must.
 To think that you must encourage your child to have a good relationship with that person may seem difficult, but again, parenting is not a walk in the park.